SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Related Work

-As discussed in \cite{sdvsum2025}, most of the existing datasets for text/query-driven video summarization are either very small and cover a restricted set of domains (UT Egocentric \cite{10.1007/978-3-319-46484-8_1}, TV Episodes \cite{Yeung2014VideoSETVS}, QFVS \cite{8099712}, SumMe \cite{10.1007/978-3-319-10584-0_33}, TVSum \cite{7299154}, ARS \cite{10.1007/s11042-022-12442-w}), or contain annotations based on a small set of short-form (one/two-word) queries (RAD \cite{10.1145/3123266.3123297}).
-To tackle data scarcity, some large-scale datasets for video summarization have been introduced in the literature over the last years.
-For example, the VideoXum dataset for cross-modal video summarization \cite{10334011} comprises $14,001$ open-domain videos up to $12.5$ min. long ($2$ min. avg. duration) with diverse visual content, from the ActivityNet Captions dataset \cite{8237345}.
-Each video is accompanied by $10$ ground-truth video summaries obtained by $40$ different human annotators and a set of dense video captions that provide a high-level description of the full-length video.
-The MrHiSum dataset for video highlight detection and summarization \cite{10.5555/3666122.3667886} includes $31,892$ videos up to $5$ min. long ($3.3$ min. avg. duration), from the YouTube-8M dataset \cite{DBLP:journals/corr/Abu-El-HaijaKLN16}.
-Each video is associated with a series of frame-level importance scores (the so-called highlight labels in \cite{10.5555/3666122.3667886} that have been computed after aggregating the viewing preferences of at least $50,000$ viewers of the video on YouTube, and used to formulate the ground-truth video summary based on the Knapsack algorithm.
+As discussed in \cite{10.1145/3746027.3755821}, most of the existing datasets for text/query-driven video summarization are either very small and cover a restricted set of domains (UT Egocentric \cite{10.1007/978-3-319-46484-8_1}, TV Episodes \cite{Yeung2014VideoSETVS}, QFVS \cite{8099712}, SumMe \cite{10.1007/978-3-319-10584-0_33}, TVSum \cite{7299154}, ARS \cite{10.1007/s11042-022-12442-w}), or contain annotations based on a small set of short-form (one/two-word) queries (RAD \cite{10.1145/3123266.3123297}).
+To tackle data scarcity, a few large-scale datasets for video summarization have been introduced in the literature over the last years.
+For example, the VideoXum dataset for cross-modal video summarization \cite{10334011} comprises $14,001$ open-domain videos up to $12.5$ min. long ($2$ min. avg. duration) with diverse visual content, derived from the ActivityNet Captions dataset \cite{8237345}.
+Each video is accompanied by $10$ ground-truth video summaries (in the form of binary frame-level annotations, indicating the inclusion (label $1$) or not (label $0$) of a frame in the summary), obtained by $40$ different human annotators; and, a set of dense video captions that provide a high-level description of the full-length video.
+The MrHiSum dataset for video highlight detection and summarization \cite{10.5555/3666122.3667886} includes $31,892$ videos up to $5$ min. long ($3.3$ min. avg. duration), derived from the YouTube-8M dataset \cite{DBLP:journals/corr/Abu-El-HaijaKLN16}.
+Each video is associated with a series of frame-level importance scores (the so-called highlight labels in \cite{10.5555/3666122.3667886}) that have been computed after aggregating the viewing preferences of at least $50,000$ viewers of the video on YouTube, and used to formulate the ground-truth video summary based on the Knapsack algorithm and a predefined time-budget about the summary duration.
 The MMSum dataset for multimodal summarization and thumbnail generation \cite{10655119}, contains $5,100$ videos up to $115$ min. long ($14.5$ min. avg. duration), showing various everyday activities from $17$ main categories (e.g., cooking, sports, hobbies, travel).
-Each full-length video is related with a ground-truth video and textual summary, as well as with other metadata, such as title, author and category.
-As shown in Table \ref{tab:datasets}, none of the aforementioned datasets provides the necessary data for training and evaluation of script-driven video summarization methods.
-The only currently existing large-scale dataset for this task is the S-VideoXum \cite{sdvsum2025}, an extension of VideoXum which contains $11,908$ videos and $10$ different ground-truth summaries and summary descriptions (the so-called scripts in \cite{sdvsum2025}) per video.
-The available triplets of ``video, summary and summary description'' can train methods to produce different summaries for a given video, driven by the provided script about the content of each summary.
+Each full-length video is accompanied by a ground-truth video and textual summary, as well as other metadata, such as title, author and category.
+Other large-scale datasets in the literature, such as MMS \cite{li-etal-2017-multi}, MSMO \cite{zhu-etal-2018-msmo}, How2 \cite{sanabria_02431947}, VMSMO \cite{li-etal-2020-vmsmo} and MM-AVS \cite{fu-etal-2021-mm}, contain ground-truth annotations that are suitable for training/evaluating methods that generate only textual summaries of the original video, and thus are out of the scope of this work.
+As shown in Table \ref{tab:datasets}, none of the datasets mentioned above provides the necessary data for training and evaluating script-driven video summarization methods.
+The only existing large-scale dataset for this task is S-VideoXum \cite{10.1145/3746027.3755821}, an extension of VideoXum which contains $11,908$ videos and $10$ different ground-truth summaries (binary frame-level annotations) and summary descriptions (the so-called scripts in \cite{10.1145/3746027.3755821}) per video.
+The available triplets of ``video, summary, and summary description'' can be used for training methods to produce different summaries for a given video, driven by the descriptions of the desired content of each summary.